markus1bauer/2022_waste_bricks_seedmixtures/README.md

     * The images of the grain size distribution (.tiff)

 3. __Outputs__: the folder `outputs` contains
-    * The figures (.tiff) and tables generated.
+    * The figures (.tiff) generated.

 4. __R__: the folder `R` contains
-    * Scripts (.R) to generate all figures and tables used in the manuscript and in the supporting information.
+    * Scripts (.R) to generate all figures used in the manuscript and in the supporting information.

 ***